Time to explore Trieste, Italy’s gorgeous north-eastern port city.

 Another favourite spot with locals and children is this intricate fountain – sadly, the fountain’s water is turned off today.
 Nonetheless, the sculpture is delightful and holds much history as does the rest of the square.

 Dating back to 1751 and 1754 in which time the square was named Piazza Grande, the decision was made to build a fountain to represent Trieste as the city favoured by fortune.

 The sculpture was created by Bergamasco Giovanni Battista Mazzoleni and through four symbolic fictional statues, recalls the traits of people living in the known continents of that time: Europe, Asia, Africa, and America.

 Water flows from each of the four statues, which indicates the continents.
 And, on top of the fountain a winged female figure with open arms represents Trieste.
 One more symbolic feature of the fountain is the parcels, cotton bales, and cordage surrounding the statue, items which symbolise global traders, especially from the east.

 As part of the Austro-Hungarian empire in 1861, Trieste’s large Free Port provided a gateway to the world.

-- Despar E’ Facile (railway station) – for cheap eats (sandwiches, hot snacks, fruits packs, and more) in addition to everyday groceries.
-Also, if you need something for the long journey back to Venice as it is cheaper here than in Venice.
+In the railway station grab cheap eats here as plenty of panini, hot snacks, fruits packs, and more are on offer, in addition to everyday groceries.
+Great if you need something for the long journey back to Venice as it’s cheaper here than in Venice.

-The train left Trieste on time and after a couple of hours, we arrived back to a slightly calmer Venice.
+The train leaves Trieste on time and after a couple of hours, we arrive back to a slightly calmer Venice.
 With many of the day-visitors already gone home and only a few bodies wandering the chilly evening streets, it is a pleasant walk back to the apartment.